1932 United States presidential election in Tennessee

 The Great Depression and the absence of anti-Catholic issues meant that it was universally expected Tennessee would return to Democratic ranks in 1932.
 This was especially true because, despite a dispute over the Democratic gubernatorial primary that saw runner-up Lewis Pope make a third-party run in the general election, both Pope and primary winner Hill McAlister strongly backed Roosevelt.

 On polling day, the campaign managers for Governor Franklin D. Roosevelt (D–New York), running with Speaker John Nance Garner were confident that the Democratic Party would carry the state by at least one hundred thousand votes.
 Although the campaign managers for incumbent President Hoover were confident he could retain the state, ultimately Roosevelt's campaigns were conservative in their estimation.
 Tennessee would be won by the Democrat with 66.49 percent of the popular vote, and Hoover would lose with only 32.48 percent.
-Despite this, the crest of the Blue Ridge and Great Smoky Mountains would be the most resistant region to Roosevelt's appeal in the entire nation: Hoover's 84.51 percent of the vote in Johnson County, although less than the Republican percentage in the previous four elections, would be the highest he received in any county nationwide, whilst Sevier County and Carter County would be Hoover's fifth- and sixth-best nationally.
+Despite this, the crest of the Blue Ridge and Great Smoky Mountains would be the region that was most resistant to Roosevelt's appeal in the entire nation: Hoover's 84.51 percent of the vote in Johnson County, although less than the Republican percentage in the previous four elections, would be the highest he received in any county nationwide, whilst Sevier County and Carter County would be Hoover's fifth- and sixth-best nationally.